leios/gpu-handbook/src/content/intro.md

 But there must be a better way, right?

 Kinda.
-Cross-platform GPU interfaces allow you to write functions that run at essentially the same speed as vendor-specific APIs (like CUDA), but those functions are not limited to specific hardware.
+Cross-platform GPU interfaces allow you to write functions that run at essentially the same speed as vendor-specific programming interfaces (like CUDA), but those functions are not limited to specific hardware.
 This means that the same code can run on AMD, Intel, Apple Silicon, and NVIDIA hardware.
 In fact, many cross-platform interfaces allow for that same code to run in parallel on the CPU as well.
 In particular, the Open Compute Language (OpenCL) can even run on many cell phones and Field Programmable Gate Arrays (FPGAs), which are separate devices used in completely different types of problems for performance reasons.

 So what's the catch?
-Why doesn't everyone use cross-platform interfaces.
+Why doesn't everyone use cross-platform interfaces?
 Well, it's hard to overstate how incredibly dominant CUDA has been in the GPGPU space for so many years.
 Sure, you *could* write your code in a cross-platform way, but why would you?
 You would be taking a small performance hit (something like 10%) and it would take an extra week to write your code.